Teays Valley Local School District: Scioto Elementary

 Scioto Elementary is the largest elementary school in the district with 677 students in grades PK–5.
 It is located in Commercial Point, Ohio next to West Middle School.
 The original school for Scioto Township was built in 1917 and was demolished in 2003, with the new school built several hundred yards north of the original building.
 The elementary was one of the three schools that originally made up the district in 1963.
 Scioto had been known as the Buffaloes with red and black as the school's colors.

 South Bloomfield Elementary

 South Bloomfield is the newest of the elementary schools, it is also the smallest with 422 students as of February 2020.
 The school opened in 2013 and has grades PK–5.
-The students feed into West Middle School upon advancement to sixth grade.

 Walnut Elementary

-Walnut Elementary is a PK–5th grade school located near the former village of Nebraska, Ohio and in Walnut Township.
+Walnut Elementary is a K–5th grade school located near the former village of Nebraska, Ohio and in Walnut Township.
 The school is the only building in the district that is not in the incorporation limits of a city or village.
 Walnut Township School was built in 1922 and were known as the Tigers with the colors of black and red.
 The building was torn down in 2003 when a new school was erected next to it.
 Currently, 513 students attend Walnut and eventually go to East Middle School.